Room-Elephant/extension-chrome-key-retriever/README.md

 ![logo](https://repository-images.githubusercontent.com/658112380/1ca66916-3b00-43e2-84fd-9e1379a3d7bb)
 # extension-chrome-key-retriever

-This extension allows watch keys stored.
+This extension allows to watch keys stored.
 For more complex properties, you can select a subkey to watch.

 <img width="399" alt="image" src="/docs/preview.png">